xsongx/TwitterRank/README.md

 ![](/images/04.png)

-Please read the paper to get the meaning of each parameter.Pt is a matrix,i rows and i columns,i is the number of samples.Pt-ij is the influence from j to i in topic t.I can use the number of users' tweets, their relationship and matrix DT to get Pt,and we can get Et from DT too.The formula to get TR-t is an iteration.First part of this formula is some thing like PageRank,it get TR-t based on this user's influence on his followers and his followers' influence on this topic.Second part of this formula is Et,which reflect users' interest on this topic.γ is a parameter between 0 and 1,a bigger γ means Pt is more important,and vice versa.
+Please read the paper to get the meaning of each parameter.Pt is a matrix,i rows and i columns,i is the number of samples.Pt-ij is the influence from j to i in topic t.I can use the number of users' tweets, their relationship and matrix DT to get Pt,and we can get Et from DT too.The formula to get TR-t is an iteration.This formula is some thing like PageRank,it get TR-t based on this user's influence on his followers and his followers' influence on this topic.Second part of this formula is Et,which reflect users' interest on this topic.γ is a parameter between 0 and 1,a bigger γ means Pt is more important,and vice versa.

 #Result